 How Do Judges and Juries Determine the Value of Punitive losses?

 Punitive damages are awarded to punish the defendant for bad conduct.
 In some states, these damages may not be available in wrongful death lawsuits or not recoverable against certain defendants including those of governmental agencies.
-Of course, treble damages could be recovered against nursing homes and elderly abuse and death.

 How Long Do I Have to File a Wrongful Death Lawsuit?